Triquetra Myth Meaning & Symbolism

 The Tale of Triquetra

 Listen.
-[The world](/myths/the-world “Myth from Tarot culture.”/) was not born in fire or flood, but in a single, silver sigh.
+The world was not born in fire or flood, but in a single, silver sigh.
 Before the first oak took root, before the first salmon leaped, there was the Awen, the flowing spirit.
-And from its endless song stepped three who were one: the Morrígna in their gentlest guise.
+And from its endless song stepped three who were one: the MorrĂgna in their gentlest guise.
 They were the Weaver, the Keeper, and the Mender.

 The Weaver, maiden-fingered and bright-eyed, began.
 With a laugh like spring rain, she reached into the swirling mist of potential and drew forth a thread.
 It was not a thread of wool or flax, but of pure becoming—glimmering, humming with the promise of all things.
 She sang as she worked, and her song was the green push of shoots through soil, the first cry of a fawn.